openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div correct>
         <div>There is more than one partition in that network.</div>
         <div>Correct.
 A partition is formed around each group
         of nodes that is able to communicate with one another.
-If there are multiple groups of nodes that can communicate amongst themselves, but not with members of other groups, then you know that these groups each constitute a distinct partition.
+When there are multiple groups of nodes that can communicate amongst themselves, but not with members of other groups, one can infer that these groups each constitute a distinct partition.
         </div>
     </div>